-Portsmouth Sikhs are next in the news to plant trees in as the UK community prepare to celebrate Guru Nanak’s 550th birthday celebrated in November.
+Portsmouth Sikhs are all set to plant trees as the UK community prepares to celebrate Guru Nanak’s 550th birthday celebrated in November.

 They will plant 550 trees on the A27 flyover roundabout at the top of Eastern Road this autumn, joining a movement inspired by US-based EcoSikh to plant 1 million trees to mark the major Sikh religious marker.